 Steam locomotives did not have roller bearings (except a very few right at the end).
 They used brass journals.
 The polished part of the axle you see in the previous section rode in the Crown Brass you see here.
 It was polished steal riding in special brass fittings with a monocle-thin layer of oil in between.
 These heavy brass parts were made to be replaced every so often.
 "Every so often" has arrived.

 Locomotive 81 has 8 crown brasses, 10 rod brasses (including the connecting rod on each side), 8 boxes, shoes, and wedges (to allow the crown brass to move up and down as needed by the sprung suspension).
 In 1949 we spent $ 1,740 on all of this precision-milled brass.
 The cost for all of this has gone up in those 70 years between then and now.
+Thanks to your support we are half way there!!
+Let's fix this!
 Find out how to own part of the action here.